subnero1/website-staging/products/wnc-m25mpe3.md

 ## Key Features
 - Up to 15 kbps data rate\*.
-- Up to 5 km communication range in tropical waters.
+- Up to 5 km communication range (horizontal & vertical) in tropical waters.
 - Ranging functionality with 0.1 m precision.
 - Doppler resilience of ±4 knots or better.
 - Support for coherent and incoherent communication schemes.